 When combined with the steam from a hot shower, these oil blends should have you feeling back to normal in no time.
 If you don’t want to buy new oils, simply use what you have on hand or invest in carefully selected essential oils that you are sure to use over and over again.

 And while not totally necessary, I like to glam up my aromatherapy shower steamer tablets by adding some natural food coloring and dried flower petals.
-Call me crazy, but I think it helps calm my nerves to have a jar of beautiful shower steamer tabs sitting on my bathroom counter just waiting to be used.
+Call me wack, but I think it helps calm my nerves to have a jar of beautiful shower steamer tabs sitting on my bathroom counter just waiting to be used.
 Plus, it’s an added reminder to set aside some time for myself to unwind and just breathe.

 They’re so pretty, I have been known to toss several in a jar and give them as gifts to stressed girlfriends.
 Simply tie a pretty ribbon at the top and add a sweet note, and your BFFs will be thrilled.
+Will you make your own aromatherapy shower steamer?

-How to Use Shower Steamers
+How to Use Aromatherapy Shower Steamers

 Shower steamers are essentially just bath bombs for your shower.
 When wet, they bubble up and release the scent of whichever oils you choose into the air, creating a relaxing steam room effect—without requiring a tub full of water or a post-soak tub cleaning session.